 Ombretta Frau (Italian Studies): received a grant from The Gladys Krieble Delmas Foundation for "La lettura e il mio pane quotidiano spirituale"/"Reading is my daily spiritual bread"-Intellectual women in nineteenth century Venice.
 The project is for one year.

 Paula Debnar (Classics): Five College Innovative Language Teaching Award for Summer 2018 to design and create material for Homeric Greek Resource Site, Phase 2 for Lessons 21-36 for intro-level Homeric Greek courses.
 Awarded in collaboration with two colleagues from Smith and the University of Massachusetts.

 Timothy Chumley (Mathematics and Statistics): a grant from the American Mathematical Society for travel reimbursement for attendance at the International Congress of Mathematicians in Rio de Janeiro, Brazil, in August 2018.

-Andrea Faulkes (Mathematics and Statistics): a grant from the CKD Biomarkers Consortium of the Perelman School of Medicine at the University of Pennsylvania (sub-award under NIH grant) for "Statistical Methods for Genomics of CKD."
+Andrea Foulkes (Mathematics and Statistics): a grant from the CKD Biomarkers Consortium of the Perelman School of Medicine at the University of Pennsylvania (sub-award under NIH grant) for "Statistical Methods for Genomics of CKD."
 The project is for one year.
 In addition, a grant was received from the National Institutes of Health (NIH) for "R1-Methods for integrated analysis of multi-level omics data."
 This project is for four years.